 Devonport also has plenty of places to stay, making it a great base to explore the many treasures of the region.

-Devonport is a one-hour drive (98 km) west of Launceston.
+Devonport is a 1-hr drive (98 km) west of Launceston.

 - Ride the Don River Railway steam train to Coles Beach

 - Explore Devonport's coastline by walking or cycling along Victoria Parade to the Bluff